sleepymikey/MichaelKlimisch_T1A2/README.md

 *The main landing page of the portfolio showing the navigation and introductory section.*

 ![About Me Screenshot](/assets/Aboutme.png)
-*A glimpse of the portfolio section showcasing various projects.*
+*A glimpse of the about me section showcasing personal interests and qualification.*

 ## Sitemap